samuelnub/oof/README.md

 Inspired by a mobile app that does the same thing, this just uses the device's accelerometer to play either the Roblox or classic Minecraft Steve "oof" sound whenever the device receives a sudden change in acceleration (such as a drop).

-This *should* work in Chrome, Safari,
+This *should* work in Chrome, Safari, Firefox

 Libraries used:
 [Shake.js](https://github.com/alexgibson/shake.js)